10 Best Wild Camping Spots in the UK

 Wild camping in Snowdonia

 Covering an area of 823 square miles, Snowdonia is one of the three national parks situated in Wales.
-The park’s name comes from the highest mountain located in it – Mount Snowdon – which is also the highest mountain in Wales.
+The park’s name comes from the highest mountain located in it – Mount Snowdon – which is also the highest mountain of Wales.
 Even though there are over 20,000 people living in the park and there’s a notable amount of agricultural activity within it, most of the land is mountainous and open.

 It is precisely this mountainous character of Snowdonia that turns it into a phenomenal choice for those who’d like to combine wild camping with some mountain climbing.
-Mount Snowdon, which we have mentioned above, is 3,560ft high and ready for taking – it’s a challenging climb, but the scenery is more than worth it.
+Mount Snowdon, which we have mentioned above, is 3,560ft high and ready for taking – it’s a challenging climb but the scenery is more than worth it.
 The park is exceptionally lenient to those interested in wild camping – you’ll have no trouble as long as you’re staying away from regular walking tracks.

 One of our favourite wild camping spots in Snowdonia is the Carneddau range.
 There, you will find a mix of heather and grass, as well as rivers and lots of space for setting up your camp.
 In case you’re looking for some additional shelter, on the other hand, check out the Dulyn Bothy, which is located just to the east of Llyn Dulyn Lake.